Keith Moon’s Fabulous Dallas Scrabble Game

-He began gravely calculating, employing his taxing ” pin the tail on the donkey” arithmetic.
+He began gravely calculating, employing his taxing” pin the tail on the donkey” arithmetic.

-“Twenty-thousand might cover it,” he said, immediately giddy with relief that the stress of the mathematics was finally over.
+He fixed on a number, immediately giddy with relief that the stress of the mathematics was finally over.

-He threw all the money to Doughal who couldn’t disengage his hands fast enough from women’s body parts, so most of it hit him on the head.
+He threw all the money to Doughal, who couldn’t disengage his hands fast enough from women’s body parts, so most of it hit him on the head.